 Traits and Characteristics

-The Vice President of Development will be an experienced development professional with demonstrated capacity to achieve contributed revenue goals through capital campaign and major gifts programs.
-A confident fundraiser, they will be knowledgeable of strategies and best practices to secure large gifts from individuals and institutional donors.
-The Vice President of Development will be a people-oriented leader who enjoys engaging and communicating with multiple constituencies.
-An innate multi-tasker, they will be highly organized with their time and priorities and will have the ability adapt to changing situations with ease and enthusiasm.
+The Director of Development will be an experienced development professional with demonstrated capacity to achieve contributed revenue goals.
+A confident fundraiser and self-starter with sound judgment and strong organizational skills, they will be knowledgeable of strategies and best practices and willing to work as part of a team to achieve organizational goals.
+The Director of Development will be a people-oriented leader who enjoys engaging and communicating with multiple constituencies.
+This individual will have the ability and cultural competence to build authentic relationships with people from diverse backgrounds.
+Goal-driven with a great attitude under deadlines, they will be an innate multi-tasker, highly organized with their time and priorities, and have the ability to adapt to changing situations with ease and enthusiasm.

 Other key competencies include: